kubedb/cli/docs/concepts/mongodb.md

 ### spec.databaseSecret
-`spec.databaseSecret` is an optional field that points to a Secret used to hold credentials for `mysql` super user.
-If not set, KubeDB operator creates a new Secret `{tpr-name}-admin-auth` for storing the password for `mysql` superuser for each MySQL object.
+`spec.databaseSecret` is an optional field that points to a Secret used to hold credentials for `mongodb` super user.
+If not set, KubeDB operator creates a new Secret `{tpr-name}-admin-auth` for storing the password for `mongodb` superuser for each MongoDB object.
 If you want to use an existing secret please specify that when creating the tpr using `spec.databaseSecret.secretName`.

-This secret contains a `.admin` key with a ini formatted key-value pairs.
+This secret contains a `.admin` key which contains the password for `mongodb` superuser.
 Example:
 ```ini
 vPlT2PzewCaC3XZP
 ```